Juice fasting: A cleanse, a detox, a daily practice for good health? A high-speed path to fat loss?

 Anyone can benefit from the cleansing components of a juice fast.
 It’s important to remember that a juice fast or starting your day out with juice can be individualized to meet your needs and reach your goals.
 Keep in mind what you will take it in from the juice and compare that to the amount of energy you’re going to need that day.

-Do Know the Enzymatic Benefits to a Juice Fast
+Do Know the Enzymatic Benefits to Juice Fasting?

 “The same enzymes that bring the plant to maturity complement our own enzymes in the small intestine.
 Most of the fiber is removed in the juicing.
 Because of this, the juice passes through the stomach very quickly and is available to provide energy in a matter of minutes.
 Of course, to do this the juice should be drunk on an empty stomach.
 If you drink it with food, it could cause bloating or gas.
 Blood sugar does not go up or down in spite of the sugar because of the combination of the ingredients and the nutrient content.
 The juice provides more energy to perform with less calories because there is almost no energy expended for digestion.”